js-ojus/flow/README.md

 A document in a particular state in its workflow, is sent to a `Node`.
 There, it awaits an action to take place that moves it along the workflow, to a different state.
 Thus, nodes are receivers of document events.

 A `DocAction` on a document in a `DocState` may require some processing to be performed before a possible state transition.
-Accordingly, applications register custom processing functions with nodes.
+Accordingly, applications can register custom processing functions with nodes.
 Such functions are invoked by the respective nodes when an action is received by them.
-These `NodeFunc`s determine the next states assumed by the documents that they process.
+These `NodeFunc`s generate the messages that are dispatched to applicable mailboxes.

 ### Mailboxes and Messages